GregaRubin/checkers-detect/README.md

 5. Run the script

 ## Running the script
-+You can run the script with the command 'python checkersDetect.py [path_to_image]' +The board.json file is created inside the current working directory
++ You can run the script with the command 'python checkersDetect.py [path_to_image]'
++ The board.json file is created inside the current working directory